koendewilde/WP-Starter/README.md

 ## Classes
-- buttons: .button-outline & .button-solid (also available Main Header Menu)
+- buttons: .button-outline & .button-solid
--
+- button main-menu: .menu-button-outline & .menu-button-solid

 ## To do